 Fix: compress images, serve modern formats (WebP, AVIF), remove autoplay video on the home page, lazy-load anything below the fold.
 Most artist sites lose 80% of their speed to oversized images.

 If you have a Melbourne studio and you want to be found by local clients, the Google Business Profile (the map listing) matters more than your website's SEO.
-We unpack it in the Google Business Profile piece.
+I unpack it in the Google Business Profile piece.

 Check: type ceramicist Brunswick into Google.
 Do you appear in the map pack at the top?
 If not, you don't have a profile set up.